hashicorp/terraform-provider-google/website/docs/r/compute_target_https_proxy.html.markdown

 * `ssl_certificates` -
   (Required)
   A list of SslCertificate resources that are used to authenticate connections between users and the load balancer.
-Currently, exactly one SSL certificate must be specified.
+At least one SSL certificate must be specified.

 * `url_map` -
   (Required)